Table of contents

-There are two main types of MS: primary progressive MS, in which the disease is characterized by worsening neurological functions without relapses or periods of remissions characterize the disease, and relapse-remitting MS, in which symptoms tend to occur in distinguishable episodes, or relapses.
+There are two main types of MS: primary progressive MS, in which neurological functions gradually worsen with time without relapses or periods of remissions characterize the disease, and relapse-remitting multiple sclerosis, in which symptoms tend to occur in different episodes or relapses.
 Secondary progressive MS follows an initial relapsing-remitting course.

 Along with epilepsy, MS is one of the most common neurological diseases in young adults.
 There is no cure for the disease, but its course can often be influenced favorably by various measures.
 Multiple sclerosis does not necessarily lead to severe disabilities.

 Is MS genetic?

-Although the exact cause of MS is unknown, most experts believe that a combination of genetic and environmental factors act as a trigger for the characteristic immune-mediated damage.
+Although the exact cause of MS is unknown, most experts believe that a combination of genetic and environmental factors acts as a trigger for the characteristic immune-mediated damage.

 Among other things, polymorphisms of genes involved in the interleukin signaling pathway are thought to be involved.
 Many of the gene variants found are directly related to the immune system.
 Some of them could also be identified as genetic risk factors in autoimmune diseases such as diabetes type 1 or Crohn’s disease.

 According to the National Multiple Sclerosis Society, the general population’s risk of developing MS is about 1 in 750 – 1000.
-In identical twins, if one twin has MS the risk that the other twin will develop MS is about 1 in 4.
-The risk of developing MS is also increased when other first degree relatives (parents, siblings and children) have MS, but far less than in identical twins.
+In identical twins, if one twin has MS, the chance that the other twin is about 1 in 4.
+The risk of developing MS also increases when other first-degree relatives (parents, siblings, and children) have the condition, but far less than in identical twins.

-Research is ongoing to better understand genetic risk and other factors that contribute to the development of MS.
+Research is ongoing to better understand multiple sclerosis genetics and other factors that contribute to the development of MS.